Goodyear Wrangler Fortitude HT All-Season Radial Tire

 Distance and Terrain

-Last but not least, you should also consider the type of weather you’ll primarily be driving in and choosing tires capable of performing well in the conditions.
+Last but not least, you should consider the type of weather you’ll primarily be driving in and choosing tires capable of performing well in the conditions.

 The tread depth of a tire will also affect its performance in the rain or snow.
-So, an RV tire with a deep tread pattern that may not be marketed as a snow or rain tire will also perform better than others in inclement weather.
+So, an RV tire with a deep tread pattern that may not be marketed as a snow or rain tire will perform better than others in inclement weather.

 RV Tires – Frequently Asked Questions (FAQs)